Legal

 The business could be wound up and sold

-The Directors may be liable
+The Directors may be liable.

 The company’s directors may be held personally liable for the company’s debts.
-This could result in them selling their personal assets to pay off their debts.
+This could result in them selling their assets to pay off their debts.

-The company credit rating affected
+The company’s credit rating is affected.

 The company’s credit rating will be affected, which could make it difficult to obtain finance in the future.

-The Directors may be banned
+The Directors may be banned.

 Bottom Line